MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-overview.md

 ## Known issues

-With the current release, Web API operations aren't blocked on configuration entities.
+With the current release, Web API operations aren't blocked on configuration tables.
 However, this issue will be fixed in upcoming releases.

 ## Next step